Yjin232/Chinese-Restuarant-Ordering-System/README.md

 6) Use this link(http://localhost:8000/) in your browser Entering the backend management system

 # Attention
-The template file of the project comes from the Internet, and the background file is written by the author himself, If there is infringement, please contact me!
+The template file of the project came from the Internet, and the backend was written by the author himself, If there is infringement, please contact me!
 Thanks!